Listen or Buy

-Replay of the live music video premiere and artist mini-fest:
+Replay of the Zoom video premiere and artist mini-fest

 During the first weeks of the pandemic, while she was quarantined in a cabin in the Sierras, Johanna Beekman discovered a beautiful Kali “Mantra for Removing All Diseases” from Sri Sakthi Narayani Amma, a beloved teacher from Southern India.
 She began a morning Sadhana practice with the Sanskrit mantra as a way to deal with her own sense of isolation and her fears during the pandemic.
 As she chanted the mantra, a melody began to come through.

-As the song developed, it felt vast and so powerfully transformational that a vision appeared of a global opportunity to connect and heal through song and practice.
-Eventually, once she arrived at home, she began to produce it from her home studio and recruited an inspiring cast of Kirtan Luminaries to bring it to life (including Krishna Das, Gina Salā, Ragani, Girish, Masood Ali Khan, Sianna Sherman, Kamini Natarajan, Ben Leinbach, Hans Christian, and many others).
-More than twenty musicians gathered from across the globe to sing and play with her on a recording—with the blessing and the voice of the Indian guru credited with transmitting the mantra.
+As the song evolved, she developed a vision of an opportunity to connect and heal through song and practice.
+Once she arrived at home, she recruited an inspiring cast of yoga and kirtan luminaries to bring it to life (including Krishna Das, Gina Salā, Ragani, Girish, Masood Ali Khan, Sianna Sherman, Kamini Natarajan, Ben Leinbach, Hans Christian, and many others).
+More than twenty musicians gathered from around the globe to sing and play with her on a recording—with the blessing and the voice of the Indian guru credited with transmitting the mantra.

 She created a music video that includes performances by all of these artists, who generously donated their time and talents.
-We’re releasing the song as a single with all proceeds going to support Mitrata Nepal Foundation for Children (St. Louis, MO) to help the organization deal with the challenges of navigating and surviving COVID-19 in their own community.
+Proceeds from sales of recordings go to support Mitrata Nepal Foundation for Children (St. Louis, MO) to help the organization deal with the challenges of navigating and surviving COVID-19 in their own community.
 Their work focuses on the most underprivileged children in the country, with services that wrap around all aspects of their lives, including supporting their families and communities during crises.
-Medical student Sudan Adhikari was a sponsored child through Mitrata’s program and is now volunteering his medical knowledge and skills in his village.
+Doctor Sudan Adhikari was a sponsored child through Mitrata’s program and is now volunteering his medical knowledge and skills in his village.
 He shares his perspective on the realities of the pandemic in Nepal here.

 Kreem (beeja /seed mantra for Goddess Kali)